taystantim/taylaportfolio/README.md

 description

-## Predicting the Porportion of Votes of the Most Popular Canadian Party for the Federal Election
+## University Paper: Predicting the Porportion of Votes of the Most Popular Canadian Party for the Federal Election

 ### Introduction